 Tommy Hull is a native Texan who was raised in the Texas hill country.
-A class of 1999 graduate from Llano High School, he attended the University of Texas at San Antonio with his high school sweetheart and eventual wife, Brittany.
+A class of 1999 graduate from Llano High School, he attended the University of Texas at El Paso with his high school sweetheart and eventual wife, Brittany.
 Tommy and Brittany have a young daughter named Katelyn that keeps them both busy while at home.
-During college, Tommy gained valuable real world experience and knowledge by completing several internships with private law firms, some specializing in criminal defense as well as working in the prosecutor’s office of the City of San Antonio.
+During college, Tommy gained valuable real world experience and knowledge by completing several internships with private law firms, some specializing in criminal defense as well as working in the prosecutor’s office of the City of El Paso.

 As a former felony chief prosecutor for the state of Texas, Tommy understands that just because someone is charged with a crime does not make them a bad person.
 It fact, being charged with a crime does not even make someone guilty of anything.
 It is the state’s responsibility and burden to prove guilt in a criminal case and there are many obstacles and areas of weakness that may be discovered and attacked by an aggressive criminal defense firm seeking to protect your rights.
 Tommy would like nothing more than the opportunity to use his exceptional courtroom experience and skills to protect your rights in any criminal matter.